jupediaz/hashnode_blog_posts/clc0vfuod000j08mc7lqh1g5n.md

 ## **Conclusion**

-In this post, we covered how to set up and use Swagger OpenAPI for generating documentation and testing a Laravel API.
-We saw how to define API endpoints using annotations, generate the documentation, and use the Swagger Codegen tool to generate a client library for testing the API.
-By following these steps, you can easily add documentation and testing to your Laravel API using Swagger OpenAPI.
+In this post, we covered how to set up and use **Swagger OpenAPI** for generating documentation and testing a Laravel API.

+We saw how to define API endpoints using annotations, generate the documentation, and use the **Swagger Codegen tool** to generate a client library for testing the API.

+By following these steps, you can easily add documentation and testing to your Laravel API using **Swagger OpenAPI**.